 As we plan to welcome employees back into the workplace in a few short months, the marriage between the “me” and “we” space has been all we think, dream and talk about to deliver an unparalleled employee experience.
 Simply put, we are in LOVE with the hybrid workplace.

-Here are some of our favorite things about the reimagined workplace of the future and why we think everyone should embrace the hybrid model:
+Here are some of our favorite things about the reimagined work model of the future and why we think everyone should embrace these benefits of the hybrid workplace:

 1. Employee Experience Is Now Core to the Brand